c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 ### Scenario

-The Exampli Corp product group is rushing to finish a banking app for their customer Bank of Anthos in time for the holiday season when spending patterns spike.
-Up against unrealistic deadlines the development and infrastructure teams are working around the clock to get their app built, tested, and released to hit their deadlines.
+The Exampli Corp, a mock corporation, is rushing to finish a new mobile banking app for their customers by the end of their fiscal quarter.
+Up against unrealistic goals the development and infrastructure teams are working around the clock to get their app built, tested, and released to hit their deadlines.

-Fortunately, Exampli Corp recently integrated Prisma Cloud into their development lifecycle adopting shift left security from code to cloud.
+Fortunately, Exampli Corp recently integrated Prisma Cloud into their development lifecycle adopting security from code to cloud.
 Once in production Exampli Corps operations and security teams continue to leverage Prisma Cloud to monitor and protect runtime resources, reduce the attack surface, and enforce least privilege.

-Will The Exampli Corp team take the time to build a secure app?
-Or will the stress of completing the Bank of Anthos app in time for the holiday season lead to mistakes?
+Will the Exampli Corp team take the time to build a secure app?
+Or will the stress of completing the Bank of Anthos app in time for deadlines lead to mistakes?

+### Architecture

+The lab primarily focuses on Exampli Corp’s banking application known as the Bank of Anthos.
+The Bank of Anthos application is an example application purpose built for Google Kubernetes Engine, you can find the repo in the Resources section.

+Prisma Cloud is integrated with mock company Exampli Corp in the following ways :

+1. Cloud Accounts are onboarded with Prisma Cloud allowing visibility into Exampli’s resources as well as their associated behavior and configuration states.

+2. Critical applications in Exampli Corp’s cloud footprint are protected by Prisma Cloud defenders.

+3. Code Repositories, Image Registries, and CI Tools are on-boarded into Prisma Cloud allowing for detection and remediation of misconfigurations and vulnerabilities earlier on in the development process.

 ### Resources